daviddarnes/david.darn.es/_posts/2020-04-11-learnwithjason-q-and-a.md

 >
 > – [streamingRafa](https://twitch.tv/streamingRafa/)

 I mean, I guess?
-Ghost would be a good way to write up sandwich recipes?
+Ghost would be a good way to write up sandwich recipes!

 > [Is Ghost a sandwich?](https://isthisasandwich.netlify.com/)
 >